wikirate/wikirate/README.md

 The mods can be grouped into four main groups:

 1. mods prefixed with **deckorate_**.
-DeckoRate is an abstraction of WikiRate; it has metrics, records, sources, datasets, etc, but the subject might be something other than companies – could be governments, geographical areas, or whatever else.
+DeckoRate is an abstraction of WikiRate; it has metrics, answer, sources, datasets, etc, but the subject might be something other than companies – could be governments, geographical areas, or whatever else.
 It's more of an idea than a reality thus far, but we're trying to organizing code to help us approach that reality, and these mods are moving us in that direction.
 The idea is